hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

 <summary>Hint</summary>

 Replace the schema on line 35 with the following code snippet.
 This defines each properties in the coffee object.

+Clicking on "Copy to Editor" will automatically replace the schema.

 <pre class="file" data-filename="hashicups/resource_order.go" data-target="insert" data-marker="Schema: map[string]*schema.Schema{},">
 Schema: map[string]*schema.Schema{